avitalchissick/BusBot/README.md

-1 - Display a list of buses that are planned to go through a specific stop/station using the code written on the stop sign. (/stop command)
+1 - Display a list of buses that are planned to go through a specific stop/station using the code written on the stop sign. (/stop command) When displayed time is in bold, it is expected real time arrival time

 2 - Display a list of stops/stations in close range to the location provided by the user. (/location command)